-You can link a Dialog task as a response to an FAQ.
+You can link a Dialog task to a KG Intent.
 It helps you to leverage the capabilities of the Knowledge Graph and Dialog tasks to handle FAQs that involve complex conversations.

 Building FAQs from an existing source

-Chances are the Ontology you are trying to build it huge and complex.
-If you have all the FAQs in one place you can use Import or Extract process.
+Chances are the Knowledge Graph you are trying to build it huge and complex.
+If you have all the FAQs in one place you can use the Import or Extract process.

-- You can use the Import option to import a Bot Ontology exported from another Bot.
+- You can use the Import option to import a Knowledge Graph exported from another Bot.
 See here for more.